15 Days: How Many Hours? A complete walkthrough to Time Calculation

 The calculation itself is straightforward:

-Therefore, there are 360 hours in 15 days.
+That's why, there are 360 hours in 15 days.
 This simple equation forms the bedrock of our understanding.
-However, the application of this knowledge extends far beyond this simple calculation.
+On the flip side, the application of this knowledge extends far beyond this simple calculation.

 Beyond the Basics: Applications and Context